jhumelsine/jhumelsine.github.io/_posts/2023-09-22-RightAbstractionIsHard.md

 Some of the methods were identical in all three TR classes.
 I suspect that the original developer started with the `TR48` implementation.
 When he found that he needed the same behavior in the `TR96` and then later the `TR192`, he used copy-and-paste to get it working.

-This was a [Don’t Repeat Yourself](https://en.wikipedia.org/wiki/Copy-and-paste_programming) code smell – and once more before I knew the term.
+This was a [Don’t Repeat Yourself](https://en.wikipedia.org/wiki/Copy-and-paste_programming) code smell – and once more this was before I knew the term.
 I pulled the identical method up into the `CircuitPack` as one method.

 I was [refactoring](https://refactoring.guru/refactoring) code before I knew what refactoring was.
 I was changing structure without changing behavior.
 I also didn’t have any unit tests, so I was flying without a net!